GDIBass/heroplan_data/README.md

    * effects
    * types
    * bonuses: (optional, and supports 2/2/4/1 or 3/3/6/1)
+costume2:
+ * Identical to the costume selection but works for secondary costumes.
+ * This isn't used yet, but it will be used in the future.
 ```

 If you're adding a new family, source, speed or other appropriate config change please update those accordingly.
 Eventually these will be updated dynamically.

 ### Adding hero data semi automatically

 We now have a script to do some heavy lifting for you.

 #### Automated parts

 0. Download and setup prerequisites:

   ```
   pip install shot-scraper
   playwright install
   ```

 1. Clone the repo
 2. On a command line (use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if on Windows), run

  ```
  ./utils/scrapeHeroData <name of hero>
  ```

 For example:

  ```
  ./utils/scrapeHeroData "Grace"
  ```

 This will create the following `herodata.yml` file in you `./tmp` folder and also download the hero image:

 ```